sjunges/gridworld-by-storm/README.md

 For more advanced usage, we can refer to the [rlshield](https://github.com/sjunges/shield-in-action) project that builds on top of this project.

+# Installation

+- Ensure FFMPeg is available on your system.
+- Ensure Stormpy 1.7.0 is available on your system.

 # Gridworlds

 ## Included benchmarks